 Emails are the most effective way to automate your nurturing as its personalised to each individual.
 Personalised emails generate up to 6 times higher revenue per email compared to non-personalised.

-To give you an idea of how automation can be used, we created an automated email for a client exhibiting at a trade show earlier this month.
+To give you an idea of how automation can be used, we created an automated email for a client exhibiting at a trade show last year.

 We created a landing page with an integrated form specifically designed for the show.
 The sales team filled in prospects information and within 5 minutes they were sent a thank you email for visiting them at the show.
 On the email was also an E-Book that reflected the specific focus of the trade show.

 From this, the sales team can see who is the most nurtured out of their submissions by who has opened and read the E-book.

 This now gives the sales team the structure to prioritise whom they target from the show in their follow up, as the most engaged people will be most likely to buy.